AylinPro/HTTP_PROXY/proxy-server-main/README.md

 5 **Accessing Blocked Sites**: You may try to access blocked websites specified in the blocked-domains.txt.
 The correct output should show “forbidden content.”
 Test this feature with this blocked HTTP site with our proxy server like: [gov.bg](https://gov.bg/), or choose others that match the ones specified in blocked-domains.txt

-If you run into any problems, please email Kok Wei Pua (kp7662@princeton.edu) or Aylin Hadzhieva (ah4068@princeton.edu) to explain the situations, and we will help you troubleshoot the errors.
+If you run into any problems, please email Aylin Hadzhieva (ah4068@princeton.edu) to explain the situations, and we will help you troubleshoot the errors.